 Doubtless, the Emperor struggled with these beings when the chaos realm was forming.
 It remains to be seen if these beings are aspects of the chaos gods, or something far older and fouler.
 From the Lovecraft Wiki—TheGaffer

-The Corvus Cluster is a Warhammer 40K blog documenting our gaming adventures in the fantastical sci-fi universe of Games Workshop with crossovers to the mythos of HP Lovecraft, Andrzej Sapkowski’s The Witcher, and Frostgrave.
+The Corvus Cluster is a Warhammer 40K blog documenting our gaming adventures in the fantastical sci-fi universe of Games Workshop.
+(With an occasional crossover to the mythos of HP Lovecraft, Andrzej Sapkowski’s The Witcher, and Frostgrave.